 In 2016, Nordstrom and Uniqlo joined the retail lineup.

-The loss of the Eaton's department store, including the flagship store on Yonge Street in Toronto, truly saddened Canadians who hold dear their memories of shopping there and hours spent perusing the catalogue.
-Maintaining the Eaton's name on Toronto's largest shopping centre is a tribute to Timothy Eaton and the institution he established.
+The loss of the Eaton's department store, including the flagship store on Yonge Street in Toronto, truly saddened Canadians who hold dear their memories of shopping there and hours spent perusing the catalog.
+Maintaining the Eaton's name on Toronto's largest shopping center is a tribute to Timothy Eaton and the institution he established.

 The Toronto Eaton Centre is at 200 Yonge Street, between Dundas and Queen streets and Yonge and Bay.